 Many businesses do not realise that the projects they are undertaking may qualify for R&D tax credits allowing them to benefit from significant tax breaks.
 We have also seen many cases where companies are claiming for R&D but are failing to maximise all qualifying expenditure.

 If your company is seeking to develop or solve some scientific or technological uncertainty for the benefit of their ‘sector’ then you may qualify for R&D tax reliefs.
-This can include creating new processes, products or services within your business, as well as making appreciable improvements to existing ones.
+This includes:

 HMRC recently listed scientists creating a new artificial bladder system for patients with urinary difficulties, or specialists developing new IT encryption and security techniques as two examples of qualifying R&D. This helps show how diverse the relief can be.
 In fact, almost any company in any industry may be eligible for relief.